jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ### **clean_text(self) -> None:**

-Encode the text in the tags containing text.
+Escape the text in the tags containing text.
 If elements such as an `a` tag are inside of a `p` tag, the text inside of the `a` tag will still be encoded!
 This method also makes the quotes curly and removes extra white space between the text and end of the `p` tag.

 ### **generate_header_id_attributes(self) -> None:**